-The District's investment in capital assets was \$551,432 (net of accumulated depreciation of \$1,629,385) at June 30, 2019 representing an increase of \$73,968 (or 15.5%) over the prior year.
+The District's investment in capital assets was \$706,601 (net of accumulated depreciation of \$1,638,241) at June 30, 2020 representing an increase of \$115,169 (or 28.1%) over the prior year.
 This investment in capital assets includes furniture, laboratory equipment, air monitoring stations, computer and office equipment, leasehold improvements and District vehicles, which are mostly hybrid vehicles.

-The additions to capital assets reflect the purchase of eight pieces of equipment.
-The deletions of capital assets reflect the disposal of two analyzers and two pieces of monitoring equipment.
+The additions to capital assets reflect the purchase of seven pieces of equipment, one piece of software, and an office renovation reflected within construction-in-process.
+The deletions of capital assets reflect the disposal of on vehicle and fully-depreciated furniture in conjunction with the office renovation.
 Whenever possible, the District donates old equipment to other districts, and old computers to schools.
 Additional information on the capital assets can be found in Note V of the notes to the basic financial statements.